 GET AUDITION/INTERVIEW UPDATES ON OUR BULLETIN PAGE HERE

-Live auditions will be held in the following cities in 2017*:
+2019 entry Australian live auditions will be held in the following cities:

-* Please note dates include call-back dates and are subject to change without notice.
+* Please note dates include call-back dates and are subject to change with little notice.
 If you intend to travel from interstate for your live audition, it is recommended you keep your travel arrangements as flexible as possible.
 Audition venue information will be provided with your audition notification.

 - Applicants must prepare four memorised contrasting monologues: two classical and two contemporary.
 Each piece must be approximately 2-3 minutes in length.